mikefarah/yq/pkg/yqlib/doc/Multiply.md

 Upcoming versions of `yq` will add support for other types of multiplication (numbers, strings).

+To concatenate when merging objects, use the `*+` form (see examples below).
+This will recursively merge objects, appending arrays when it encounters them.

 Note that when merging objects, this operator returns the merged object (not the parent).
 This will be clearer in the examples below.

 ## Merging files